-Intel® Rapid Storage Technology Help
+Intel® Matrix Storage Manager

 If a hard drive member of a RAID volume is reported as "Degraded" or "Failed" it may be possible to recover the volume.
 If the volume cannot be restored then you will need to recreate the RAID volume and restore the data from a back up.
-Click the Help menu (or press F1) for instructions on how to recover or recreate RAID Volumes.
+The Help menu (press F1 or select Contents and Index from the Help menu) provides instructions on how to recover or recreate RAID Volumes.